dngulin/ksi/Documentation~/traits.md

 # Trait System

 ѯ-Framework defines a set of special attributes (traits) that enable extra diagnostics and code generation for marked structures:

 - Structures that should not be implicitly copied should be marked with the `[ExplicitCopy]` attribute
-- Structures that own dynamically allocated data should be marked with the `[DynSized]` attribute It enables referencing safety checks
+- Structures that own dynamically allocated data should be marked with the `[DynSized]` attribute that enables referencing safety checks
 - For some `[DynSized]` structures the allocator policy attribute is also required:
   - The `[Dealloc]` attribute generates deallocation API and enables extra diagnostics
   - The `[TempAlloc]` attribute makes deallocation not required in exchange to be stored only on stack